-QUIZ: Which #CapitalSTB Star Posted These Embarrassing Tweets?
+QUIZ: Which #BestOfCapitalSTB Star Posted These Embarrassing Tweets?

 Between them, they've got loads of number one hits; tonnes of followers; and more incredible tunes than you can shake a stick at.

-But our #CapitalSTB Ballers haven't always been this suave.
+But some of our previous Capital's Summertime Ball Ballers haven't always been this suave.
 Especially when it comes to Twitter.

 > Capital's Summertime Ball With Vodafone 2018 Line-Up: Shawn Mendes, Camila Cabello & MORE